easystats/effectsize/cran-comments.md

 ## revdepcheck results

-We checked 37 reverse dependencies (34 from CRAN + 3 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 43 reverse dependencies (41 from CRAN + 2 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

-* We saw 0 new problems related to effectsize.
+ * We saw 0 new problems